OliverStancev/english-for-designers/08-clarity-first/index.md

 **5. Conclusions (significance/success of study to theory/practical/society)**

 Understanding how soulslike games work and how to apply this know-how to new games.
-Creating a new soulslike game based on this research and making her distribution.
+Creating a new soulslike game based on this research and making its distribution.

 # References
 - Gaming the Iron Curtain by Jaroslav Šlech